- Stapleford Towns Fund

 How to apply

-Find out more including how to apply and how others have benefitted from the fund by visiting our Town Centre Recovery Grant Scheme page.
+Find out more by visiting our Town Centre Recovery Grant Scheme page.

 This new centre will be a state-of-the-art, energy-efficient building and sports ground on the Hickings Lane Recreation Ground.
 It will replace the existing pavilion building and bring local community groups together from the town’s two community centres and Young People’s Centre under one roof.